Tools4everBV/HelloID-Conn-Prov-Target-KPN-Lisa/README.md

 |:---------------------------|
 | This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.       |

+> :warning: **_Information_**
+> This connector requires PowerShell 7 and is designed to run in the HelloID cloudAgent.
+This connector is made for the PowerShell v2 tager system.

 <br />
 <p align="center">
   <img src="https://www.tools4ever.nl/connector-logos/kpn-logo.png" width="500">